kavia-common/proto-assist-2361-2488/WebFrontend/README.md

 - Shows loading state while session is being validated
 - Redirects to `/login` if not authenticated
 - Preserves intended destination for post-login redirect
+- Treats demo mode sessions as authenticated (development only)

 ### Authentication States